Bognor Regis and Littlehampton (UK Parliament constituency): Notable representatives

-Since its creation, the seat has been represented by Nick Gibb of the Conservative Party.
+From its creation in 1997 until 2024, the seat was represented by Nick Gibb of the Conservative Party.
 Gibb had worked for the party for over ten years, and became an MP at his third attempt.
 After thirteen years in opposition, he joined David Cameron's coalition government after the 2010 general election, becoming Minister of State for School Standards, working under Education Secretary Michael Gove.
 He left the government in a 2012 reshuffle, being replaced by David Laws.
 He then returned to the same department, now run by Nicky Morgan, as Parliamentary Under-Secretary of State for Childcare, Education and School Reform in 2014.
-The following year, he again took up his previous post, which he has now held under three Prime Ministers (Cameron, Theresa May and Boris Johnson) and five Education Secretaries (Gove, Morgan, Justine Greening, Damian Hinds and Gavin Williamson).
+The following year, he again took up his previous post, which he then held under three Prime Ministers (Cameron, Theresa May and Boris Johnson) and five Education Secretaries (Gove, Morgan, Justine Greening, Damian Hinds and Gavin Williamson).
 He was dismissed from this position in 2021.